chimezdev/serverless-CRUD-serverless-framework/README.md

 - Debug Failure.
 False expression: Non-string value passed to `ts.resolveTypeReferenceDirective`, likely by a wrapping package working with an outdated `resolveTypeReferenceDirectives` signature.
 This is probably not a problem in TS itself.

 #SOLUTION
-npm install typescript@latest ts-node@latest
+- npm install typescript@latest ts-node@latest
-# install this webpack version: webpack": "^5.74.0" or any other version but
+- install this webpack version: webpack": "^5.74.0" or any other version but
-# search for 'ts-loader' for the version of webpack that you installed in my case it was: "ts-loader": "^9.4.1"
+- search for 'ts-loader' for the version of webpack that you installed in my case it was: "ts-loader": "^9.4.1"
-The rerun 'npm install'
+- Then rerun 'npm install'
-then run 'sls deploy'
+- then run 'sls deploy'